-- 7.3.1 You may decide it is necessary to raise a formal complaint.
-This may be for the following reasons: - the conduct continues after a direct information approach has been made to the alleged harasser. - retaliatory behaviour is experienced. - you feel too frightened to approach the alleged harasser with or without the help of others. - 7.3.2 In this case you will need to put your complaint in writing to the Clerk (or in the case of the Clerk to the Staffing Committee), giving details of the specific actions/incidents about which, you are complaining. - 7.3.3 Once you have done this, the matter will be investigated under the Council's Grievance Procedure. - 7.3.4 The Clerk (or in the case of the Clerk, members of the Staffing Committee) will discuss your complaint with you and the employee should be informed of the decision and if appropriate any action taken. - 7.3.5 If informal measures are not appropriate/successful or you wish to proceed straight to the formal process, the Clerk (or in the case of the Clerk members of the Staffing Committee), will thoroughly investigate the complaint in accordance with the Grievance Procedure. - 7.3.6 In accordance with Carn Brea Parish Council's Grievance Procedure you will be invited to attend a Grievance Hearing.
-You will be given written notification of the outcome of this hearing and will have the right to appeal. - 7.3.7 Decisions will be made after the hearing about the appropriate actions to be taken.
-These could include taking disciplinary action against the bully/harasser; issuing management instructions; arranging mediation if both parties are willing to participate; or taking no further action. - 7.3.8 It should be noted that if disciplinary action is taken against the alleged bully/harasser, you will be informed that disciplinary action is being taken but will not be informed of the outcome of this or have a right of appeal against the decision of the disciplinary panel.
+7.3.1 You may decide it is necessary to raise a formal complaint.
+This may be for the following reasons:

+- the conduct continues after a direct information approach has been made to the alleged harasser. - retaliatory behaviour is experienced. - you feel too frightened to approach the alleged harasser with or without the help of others.

+7.3.2 In this case you will need to put your complaint in writing to the Clerk (or in the case of the Clerk to the Chairman of the Staffing Committee), within ten working days of the alleged incident or event, giving details of the specific actions/incidents about which, you are complaining.

+7.3.3 Once you have done this, the matter will be investigated under the Council's Grievance Procedure.

+7.3.4 The Clerk (or in the case of the Clerk, members of the Staffing Committee) will discuss your complaint with you and the employee should be informed of the decision and if appropriate any action taken.

+7.3.5 In accordance with Carn Brea Parish Council's Grievance Procedure you will be invited to attend a Grievance Hearing.
+The panel of Councillors appointed to hear your grievance may make arrangements for further investigations to be carried out and the hearing will be reconvened following further investigation.
+A formal response will be issued to you with the outcome of the hearing

+7.3.6 Decisions will be made after the hearing about the appropriate actions to be taken.
+These could include taking disciplinary action against the bully/harasser; issuing management instructions; arranging mediation if both parties are willing to participate; or taking no further action.

+7.3.7 It should be noted that if disciplinary action is taken against the alleged bully/harasser, you will be informed that disciplinary action is being taken but will not be informed of the outcome of this or have a right of appeal against the decision of the disciplinary panel.
 Nor do you have the right to raise a grievance about any decision affecting the harasser/bully following a disciplinary hearing or investigation.

-7.4 Staff Support
+7.4 Employee Support